-This single module on Learning Theories is just one of the lessons on the Introduction to Psychology course, taught by an academically accredited, professionally qualified subject-specialist lecturer in psychology.
+This module on Learning Theories is just one of the lessons taught on the Introduction to Psychology course.
 Beginning in experimental psychology, you will learn about our different learning styles, the process of conditioning on the animal and human brain, the impact of our family and environment on what and how we learn, the transfer, or extinguishing of learning over time, and the impact on our behaviour of social observation, reinforcement and rewards, and environmental influences in everyday experiences.

 This module is highly recommended for anyone working with and teaching children, adults, and even animals, and those wishing to learn how to tailor teaching plans for individual learning styles and optimal student outcomes.
 By taking this module, you will discover how we learn and acquire knowledge, and how it influences the way in which we behave.
 Especially useful for anyone interested in developing greater awareness, for general interest, professional development, or application to learning environments.
 This module offers an excellent opportunity to develop core comprehension of our internal psychological processes, the impact of cognitive conditioning on our behaviour, the development of phobias, addictions, and social learning theories of psychological development, which will enable you to identify your own learning style, and enhance brain development and life experiences.

 - Definitions and examples of learning in the brain – and mind